doableware/djongo/README.md

 <h1>djongo</h1>
 <h2>Driver for allowing Django to use MongoDB as the database backend</h2>

-Use Mongodb as a backend database for your django project, without changing a single django model!!!
+Use MongoDB as a backend database for your Django project, without changing the Django ORM.
+Use the Django Admin GUI to add and modify documents in MongoDB.

 <h2>Usage:</h2>
 <ol>